elerel/ms3-kiwi-lingo/README.md

-# Kiwi Lingo: How to Speak Like a Local New Zealander
+# Kiwi Lingo: Your Guide to New Zealand Words & Phrases!

-Welcome to Kiwi Lingo- my third milestone (Data Centric) project at Code Institute.
-You can view the live project (here)

 Kiwi Lingo is an app intended to be used as a reference guide of commonly used words and phrases spoken by New Zealanders.